Examinations

 • The time of submission is documented.

 You may repeat a failed thesis once - in the same subject (in multi-subject degree programs).
 To do this, you must re-register within 12 months of being notified that you have failed.
-Otherwise the thesis will be deemed to have been definitively failed.
+Otherwise, the thesis will be deemed to have been definitively failed.

 Matriculation

 Please note that you must be regularly enrolled for the registration and submission of your thesis as well as during the entire preparation period - even if you are repeating your thesis!
 However, you do not need to be enrolled for the subsequent correction phase.
-You should therefore pay attention to the re-registration deadlines if your work extends beyond the end of the semester.
+You should therefore pay attention to the re-registration deadlines if your work extends beyond the end of the relevant semester.
 If you de-register immediately after submitting your thesis, you do so at your own risk.

 Assessment/correction time